KubeDeckio/KubeBuddy/docs/docs/index.md

 ### 🔹 [Contributing](./contributing)
 Want to contribute?
 Check out the developer and contributor guidelines.

-Stay updated as we continue to enhance KubeBuddy with new features and improvements!
+Stay updated as we continue to enhance KubeBuddy powered by KubeDeck with new features and improvements!